• Skip to primary navigation

 What Makes This Recipe Work?

 For one thing, overnight oats are really easy to make.
 If you are like us, time is at a premium in the mornings.
 We are headed off to work and get the kids to school.
-But, I will want everyone to eat healthy too.
+But, I will want everyone to eat a good breakfast too.
+This recipe checks that box.

 This is awesome meal prep.
 You can double or triple this recipe and be ready to go for the week.